 Before creating your resume, it is important to consider the typography and format of it.
 Keep it consistent when using subheadings and keywords.
 It can be irritating on the reader’s part if you use plenty of font styles and sizes.

-Ideally, using 2 up to 3 font styles are all you need to keep it clean, readable and impressive.
+Ideally, using 2 up to 3 font styles is all you need to keep it clean, readable, and impressive.

-When it comes to the format, this will vary depending on the industry, your field of study, academic and professional skills.
-Highlighting the most important part of the resume is absolutely important.
+When it comes to the format, this will vary depending on the industry, your field of study, academic, and professional skills.
+Highlighting the most important part of the resume is important.

-You should know by now that for the recruitment staff, this can be a very long day and therefore, he or she don’t have much time to read your resume in full detail.
+You should know by now that for the recruitment staff, this can be a very long day and therefore, he or she doesn’t have much time to read your resume in full detail.

 Hence, proper highlighting of your value must be emphasized.
 You can use the italic or bold option to easily catch the eyes of the reader.

 There is no such thing as a secret formula when creating a good resume.
 But, you need to make sure that the contact information including your phone number, email address or mobile are updated and correct.
 When it comes to the educational attainment part, it is obvious to include them in a chronological order.

 As mentioned, it is highly recommended to include training if undertaken and other perks you’ve recently learned in this field.
 Avoid unnecessary content and capitalization.

 Remember, keeping your resume simple is the best formula anyone would recommend.